varunsrin/ledgerous/README.md

 Or install it yourself as:

-    $ gem install ledger
+    $ gem install ledgerous

 ## Usage

-To use ledger, just require it in your project:
+To use ledgerous, just require it in your project:

-	require 'ledger'
+	require 'ledgerous'

 Let's say that Jane paid for Bob's breakfast, Bob paid for Sue's lunch and Sue paid for Jane's dinner.
 You'd set the transactions up as follows: